Governance Procedures of the Literatures in English Section

 In no case shall a person serve on a committee for more than five consecutive years, with the exception of members with special duties as outlined in section G.2 above.
 Appointments shall be made in such a manner as to provide continuity in membership.
 All terms shall begin and end at the adjournment of ALA Annual Conferences, with the exception of Nominations Committee.

-The current LES Standing Committees are Conference Program Planning, Membership, Nominations, Planning, Publications and Virtual Participation.
+The current LES Standing Committees are Conference Planning, Membership, Nominating, Planning, Publications and Virtual Participation.

 H1b.
 Membership.
 Membership Committee coordinates recruitment activities for the Section and any education activities for the promotion of literatures in English librarianship within ALA.

 H1c.
-Nominations Committee.
-Nominations Committee prepares the slate of new officers.
+Nominating Committee.
+The Nominating Committee prepares the slate of new officers.
 See I. Nominations and Elections below for appointment and charge.

 H1d.
 Planning.
-The Planning Committee develops and revises a strategic plan for the Section.
-It also identifies issues that might be developed into a Strategic Action Plan by the incoming Vice-Chair/Chair-Elect.
-Planning Committee annually reviews the Section's governance procedures and recommends revisions to the Executive Committee.
+The Planning Committee develops and revises a strategic plan for the Section..
+The Planning Committee annually reviews the Section's governance procedures and recommends revisions to the Executive Committee.

 H1e.
-Publications Committee coordinates all publications and communications associated with the Section, including the newsletter, the website, the wiki, the blog, and the electronic list.
+Publications Committee coordinates all publications and communications associated with the Section, including the newsletter, the website, social media, the blog, and the electronic list.
 It identifies publication needs, encourages research and writing, and recommends new publications to the Executive Committee.